CHGLongStone/just-core-stub/docs/Scripts.md

 * run composer update
 * execute further "installation" options

+## cfg_settings.sh
+Environment settings for the release scripts:
+* WORKING_DIRS
+  * directories that must/should be checked for changes
+* JCORE_DEP_DIR_LIST
+  * just-core dependency directory list if you're using composer to bring in your own upstream repositories you can check them for local changes

 ## create_release.sh
 * run a schema diff between current and upstream environments
 * run pre_release_check.sh